 When dining in Japanese restaurants here in New York City, I enjoyed green tea with my sushi.

 Meanwhile, I was reading the accumulating research on green tea, and noticing the accumulating pounds on the scale.

-I’m always looking for choices to strengthen my health, but now I was also looking for ways to stop my scale’s steady creep.
-After finishing my book, I resolved to delegate chai to special occasions and create a more sustaining daily ritual.
+I’m always looking for choices to strengthen my health, but now I was also looking for ways to stop my scale’s slow but steady creep.
+After I finished writing my book, I resolved to delegate chai to special occasions and create a more sustaining daily ritual.
 I switched to green tea.

 Fortunately Andy Weil, MD had introduced me to a very special tea master, so the switch was easy — and yours can be too.
 Sebastian Beckwith of In Pursuit of Tea is as enamored of everything tea as I am of all things Reiki, and I love his artisanal approach.
 Years later, a Chinese herbalist introduced me to Verdant Tea.
 Both companies support small farms with practices that are sustainable and beyond organic.
 I value their teas and am happy to support them.